-iPhone 15 best new features: Six reasons to upgrade in 2023
+iPhone 15 best new features: USB-C charging

-iPhone 15: A17 processor
+iPhone 15 Pro best new features: A17 processor

-iPhone 15: Periscope camera Lens
+iPhone 15 best new features: Periscope camera Lens

-iPhone 15: Dynamic Island
+iPhone 15 best new features: Dynamic Island

 iPhone 15 Wi-Fi 6E

-Apple is reportedly planning to introduce Wi-Fi 6E to at least some iPhone 15 models this year.
+Apple is introducting Wi-Fi 6E to the iPhone 15 this year.
 That would mean support for the 6GHz Wi-Fi band on top of the 2.4 GHz and 5GHz bands currently supported.

 iPhone 15: The most exciting upgrade